pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

          +--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+

 Setting the DE bit to one in a query indicates the resolver understands new DELEG semantics and does not need NS records to follow a referral.
-The DE bit cleared (set to zero) indicates the resolver is unprepared to handle DELEG and hence can only be served NS, DS and glue in a delegation response.
+The DE bit set to 0 indicates the resolver is not DELEG-aware, and therefore can only be served referrals with NS records and other data according to pre-DELEG specifications.

 ### Referral